Devbimb/Book-Supplier-App/README.md

  2. Deliverables
  3. Entity Relationship Diagram (ERD) of the BSA
  4. Scope and Limitations of the Project
+ 5. Aim and Objectives of the Project
- 5. ERD of the BSA Area of Concentration
+ 6. ERD of the BSA Area of Concentration
- 6. App Features
+ 7. App Features
- 7. Tools and Technology Used
+ 8. Tools and Technology Used
- 8. Agile & Project Management (Git, Jira)
+ 9. Agile & Project Management (Git, Jira)
- 9. Databases & Cloud Fundamentals (MySQL Configuration)
+ 10. Databases & Cloud Fundamentals (MySQL Configuration)
 10. API Development (Spring Boot Project Structure)
 11. Database Configuration
 12. The Postman CRUD Execution